ShanSanear/VoxFila/docs/features.md

 User MAY be able to submit their feedback as a simple form for creator of the app to then review

+User MAY be able to add multiple songs in one go, as a "shopping cart" type of thing to then be able to send all of them at once

 ## Admin-side

 Admin SHOULD be able to do the same things as operator